Funding your Education Abroad Program

 Critical Language Scholarship for Intensive Summer Institute

-Critical Language Scholarships offer U.S. citizen undergraduate and graduate students to participate in beginning, intermediate, and advanced level intensive summer language programs at American Overseas Research Centers: http://www.clscholarship.org/
+The Critical Language Scholarship (CLS) Program offers students who are U.S. citizens the opportunity to participate in beginning, intermediate, and advanced level intensive language programs during the summer at American Overseas Research Centers.

 Fund for Education Abroad